by for the Ageless Team January 02, 2021

 Anti-convulsants are commonly used to treat seizures or some types of nerve pain.
 Significant interactions have been noted with several of these drugs.
 UK Medicines Information (UKMI) particularly highlight clobazam and phenytoin as producing increased blood concentrations and related side effects when taken with CBD.

 Not all antibiotics are known to interact with CBD, but those that have been reported include clarithromycin, erythromycin, and rifampicin.
-For them to be effective they must be taken in the precise measures prescribed by doctors; CBD could alter the amount that reaches your blood resulting in unplanned results.
+For these antibiotics to be effective, they must be taken in the precise measures prescribed by doctors.
+CBD could alter the amount that reaches your blood, which could make them less effective.

 However, when you take CBD, it binds with these enzymes and prevents them from working.
 The result is that a higher, possibly unsafe, concentration of the medication reaches your blood.